Module 1 › Lesson 3

 for=state:22

-is the code for Louisiana.
-So this endpoint triggers the Census Bureau application to dig into its data sources to find the population of Louisiana.
+The value B01003_001E is the code for total population and 22 is the code for Louisiana.
+This endpoint triggers the Census Bureau application to dig into its data sources to find the population of Louisiana.
 Once found, the application responds in text format, sending the following output across the Internet to your web browser.

 [["B01003_001E","state"],